-Phosphorus is the secondary acidic component of the PRAL calculation for pH Balance.
+Phosphorus is the secondary acidic component of the PRAL calculation.
 We need phosphorus mainly for strong teeth and bones.
 However, it is also essential for many other body functions.

 Phosphorus affects how our bodies use carbohydrates, fats, and proteins.
 It helps our bodies store energy, and it works with B vitamins.
 Other important functions that need phosphorus are: